Wednesday, March 19, 2014

 March 23-28, 2014 (Toronto) Primary Care Nurse Institute

-April 26, 2014 (Winnipeg) Manitoba Primary Care Nursing Association AGM and Educational Day: Chronic Illness Management
+April 26, 2014 (Winnipeg) Manitoba Primary Care Nursing Association AGM and Educational Day: Chronic Disease: What's New and What We Can Do

-May 1 &2, 2014 (Toronto) Ontario Family Practice Nurses Association Biennium Conference
+May 1 &2, 2014 (Toronto) Ontario Family Practice Nurses Association Biennium Conference: Primary Care, We're Already There

 June 16-18, 2014 (Winnipeg) CNA Biennial Convention